-Logitech produce a bunch of different mice at varying price points and it seems like that approach works, though we do have to say that their flagship FPS gaming mouse the G Pro Wireless makes up for the vast majority of Logitech mice.
+Logitech produce a bunch of different mice at varying price points and it seems like that approach works, though we do have to say that their flagship FPS gaming mice (the G Pro Wireless and Pro X Superlight) make up for the vast majority of Logitech mice.

 In any case; the Swiss brand is represented on the desks of over half of our analyzed Apex Legends professionals, which means that Logitech claims the first spot with ease.
-What’s interesting here is that all three Logitech mice in this article are wireless.
-This might indicate that Logitech is currently the only manufacturer to go for if you want to experience a wireless mouse, but it definitely means that professional gamers have really started to embrace wireless technology in their gaming mice.
-This is something that no one would have believed only a couple of years ago, so it’s nice to see how far Logitech has come on this front.
+What's interesting here is that all Logitech mice in this article are wireless.
+That definitely means that professional gamers have really started to embrace wireless technology in their gaming mice.
+This is something that no one would have believed only a couple of years ago, so it's nice to see how far Logitech has come on this front.